jt-github/BIO-410-Final-Project/README.md

 ## Methods
 Include information about...
 - Sequencing reads (NGS Next-generation sequencing)
+- Used BLAST (link XXX) with data taken from t#_out/final.contigs.fa file for each sample
 - Assembly using MEGAHIT (link XXX)
 - Alignment using R package DECIPHER
 - Tree using ML method in R package XXXX